 According to The 47th China Statistical Report on Internet Development, the total number of Internet users in China reached 989 hundred million by December 2020, which is an increase of 84.50 million compared to March 2020.
 China’s internet penetration rate exceeded 70% by December 2020.

-Both Alibaba and Tencent have their own ecosystem with their star apps as well as their own payment service which companies need to leverage because Chinese people have gotten so used to the two online electronic payment methods already.
+Both Alibaba and Tencent have their own ecosystem with their star apps as well as their own payment service which companies need to leverage because Chinese people have already gotten used to the two online electronic payment methods.
 Baidu has its own different ecology, and it was the pioneer to apply deep learning of all the BAT giants.

 Definition of digital marketing